You can journal about anything, for anything.

 But, if you’re seeking a specific outcome, then ask yourself specific journal prompts.

-- If I were speaking to a trusted advisor, what advice would they give me to solve this problem?
+- If I were speaking to a trusted adviser, what advice would they give me to solve this problem?

 - What’s the bigger picture?
 What do I need to know about it, so that I can see my role a bit more clearly?